Cleaning Data: The Basics

 Why Do We Need Clean Data for Cancer Research?

-Accurate data supports sound decisionmaking, helping you address your research question and allowing you to avoid misleading findings and costly mistakes.
+Accurate data supports sound decision making, helping you address your research question and allowing you to avoid misleading findings and costly mistakes.

 What Do I Need to Know?